Manipulating waves with LEGO$^{\circledR}$ bricks: A versatile experimental platform for metamaterial architectures

 To investigate the dual nature of the observed bandgaps, we test their robustness against changes in topology.
-Here we invoke the notion that Bragg bandgaps are sensitive to changes in lattice spacing and to relaxation of the periodicity, while locally-resonant bandgaps only depend upon the availability of resonating elements.
+Here we invoke the notion that Bragg bandgaps are sensitive to changes in lattice spacing and to relaxation of the periodicity, while locally resonant bandgaps only depend upon the availability of resonating elements.
 In Fig.~\ref{Fig3}, the reference dense topology (Figs.~\ref{Fig3}a and b) is compared to two other topologies that are assembled via rapid reconfiguration of the brick pattern.
 The configuration in Fig.~\ref{Fig3}c is obtained by downsampling (by half) the original topology while retaining a periodic arrangement.
 The corresponding FRF in Fig.~\ref{Fig3}d still displays two main bandgaps: the gap in the neighborhood of $2.2\,\mathrm{kHz}$ is preserved, albeit narrower than in the dense topology; the larger gap has shifted towards lower frequencies ($3.5\mbox{--}6\,\mathrm{kHz}$ range, approximately).
 Shifting towards lower frequencies (longer wavelengths) in response to increases in lattice constant can be seen as the signature of Bragg scattering, which indeed requires compatibility between unit cell size and wavelength.
 Fig.~\ref{Fig3}e, in contrast, is obtained by rearranging the $210$ bricks into a (MATLAB-generated) disordered pattern.
 The FRF in Fig.~\ref{Fig3}f highlights the survival of the $2.2\,\mathrm{kHz}$ bandgap while the higher gap has vanished.
-The persistence of the low frequency gap across all topologies highlights its periodicity-independence and hints at underlying locally-resonant mechanisms---an aspect recently investigated by Rupin et al.~\cite{Rupin_2014}.
+The persistence of the low frequency gap across all topologies highlights its periodicity-independence and hints at underlying locally resonant mechanisms---an aspect recently investigated by Rupin et al.~\cite{Rupin_2014}.
 The intensity of the resonant mechanisms depends on the number of resonators that can contribute to energy trapping.
 This confirms the reduction in the first bandgap width in going from the case of Fig.~\ref{Fig3}a to those of Figs.~\ref{Fig3}c, e.
+In SM~\cite{suppl} we also discuss the influence of the resonators' height on both locally resonant and Bragg bandgaps.